jerhon/honlsoft-v2/blog/2022/2022-02-05-software-architecture-the-monolith.md

 Layers and components need a specific justification to exist.

 ### The Ultralith

+Usually an application is architected by itself, and boundaries to other systems have a formal interface such as an API or messaging system.
+This is when the code base of an enterprise has become intertwined even at the application level.
+Many applications have a singular code base and have to be deployed at the same time to work.

 I struggle to find a word to describe this.
 Sometimes I call this the Mega-Monolith or Megalith.